PiRXlv/100-days-of-code/log.md

 ### Day 8: January 7, 2019
 **Today's Progress**: Chapter 9

 **Thoughts:**
   You should mix testing automation against different application levels to achieve good confidence (coverage) and acceptable run time.

+### Day 9: January 9, 2019
+**Today's Progress**: Chapter 10

+**Thoughts:**
+  After getting step in place it's time to move to *BDD-like* unit tests for fleshing out details.
+  (granular) Priorities are already important during this phase.
+  NSpec is worth checking out.
+  Unit tests are as much about verification as they are about communication (exercise in good communication)

 **Link to work:** none

 ## Future reading ##